serverless/serverless/docs/02-providers/aws/02-iam.md

 On deployment, all these statements will be added to the policy that is applied to the IAM role that is assumed by your lambda functions.

 ## <a name="Custom Role Management"></a> Custom Role Management
 You are an expert.
 An AWS genius.
 You make right and your lambdas prosper under your rights'eous'ness.
 Since this is you, Serverless empowers you to define custom roles and apply them to your functions on a provider or individual function basis.
-To do this you must declare a `role` or `roleArn` attribute at the level at which you would like the role to be applied.
-Defining it on the provider will make the role referenced by the `role` or `roleArn` value the default role for any lambda without its own `role` or `roleArn` declared.
-This is to say that defining a `role` or `roleArn` attribute on individual functions will override any provider level declared role.
-If every function within your service has a role assigned to it (either via provider level `role` or `roleArn` declaration, individual declarations, or a mix of the two) then the default role and policy will not be generated and added to your Cloud Formation Template.
+To do this you must declare a `role` attribute at the level at which you would like the role to be applied.
+Defining it on the provider will make the role referenced by the `role` value the default role for any lambda without its own `role` declared.
+This is to say that defining a `role` attribute on individual functions will override any provider level declared role.
+If every function within your service has a role assigned to it (either via provider level `role` declaration, individual declarations, or a mix of the two) then the default role and policy will not be generated and added to your Cloud Formation Template.

-The `role` attribute is best to use if your role is defined in your service.
-The declaration `{ function: { role: myRole } }` will be translated to `{ function: { roleArn: { 'Fn::GetAtt': ['myRole', 'Arn'] } } }`.
+The `role` attribute can have a value of the logical name of the role, the ARN of the role, or an object that will resolve in the ARN of the role.
+The declaration `{ function: { role: 'myRole' } }` will result in `{ 'Fn::GetAtt': ['myRole', 'Arn'] }`.
 As you can see, terse and easy to declare.
-You can of course declare `roleArn` (just as done in the latter of those) but the primary use case is for those who must create their roles and/or policies via a means outside of Serverless.
+You can of course just declare an ARN like so `{ function: { role: 'an:aws:arn:xxx:*:*' } }`.
+This use case is primarily for those who must create their roles and/or policies via a means outside of Serverless.
 After all, you're not paranoid if you're after you.
-For those cases, see a therapist but otherwise, `roleArn` is for you!
+For those cases, see a therapist but otherwise, using an ARN is for you!
+If you insist, you can declare your own object and that will be used as-is.

 Examples of using these capabilities to specify lambda roles follow.